Skip to main content

 Do I need a business license?

 Depends on your city.
-Newport News, Hampton, and Norfolk require a business license for self-employed haulers (usually $30–50/year).
-Virginia Beach, Chesapeake, Suffolk, and Portsmouth don't require one for solo operators.
+In the Hampton Roads cities we currently serve, Newport News, Hampton, and Norfolk require a business license for self-employed haulers (usually $30 to $50 per year); Virginia Beach, Chesapeake, Suffolk, and Portsmouth don't require one for solo operators.
+Other metros vary widely (Richmond city + counties have their own rules; Northwest Arkansas city licenses range from $0 in Siloam Springs to $25 in Bella Vista).
 We'll send you a checklist specific to your city after your application is approved.
+We're not your lawyer; verify locally before you take work.

 Do I need to form an LLC?

-No. You can operate as a sole proprietor — that's what most haulers start as.
-If you grow into multiple trucks or want to limit personal liability, forming an LLC later is straightforward in Virginia ($100 filing fee).
-We're not tax or legal advisors — talk to a CPA if you're unsure.
+No. You can operate as a sole proprietor.
+That's what most haulers start as.
+If you grow into multiple trucks or want to limit personal liability, forming an LLC later is straightforward in most states.
+Filing fees vary: Virginia $100, Arkansas $50.
+We're not tax or legal advisors.
+Talk to a CPA if you're unsure.

 Getting jobs